How to raise concerns with your child’s school

 I now feel the governing body of the school is being unfair, can I take this further?

 If you have followed the school’s complaints process, suggested in steps 1-3 above, and remain unhappy with the outcome, you are entitled to refer your complaint to other organisations - see details below:

 Schools in Sandwell – community or maintained by the local authority

-The local authority or the faith school boards can consider if the school’s actions were unreasonable, and advise the school what should be done to resolve the situation.
-However, these organisations cannot overturn the decision, as the complaint is the responsibility of the school or academy.
+The local authority (LA) can consider if the school’s actions were unreasonable and advise the school what should be done to resolve the situation.
+However, the LA cannot overturn the decision, as the complaint is the responsibility of the school.

 Academy schools and faith academies in Sandwell – independent from the local authority

 The Education and Skills Funding Agency (ESFA) is an executive agency sponsored by the Department for Education.
-The ESFA cannot change an academy’s decision about a complaint, but can make sure the academy has handled your complaint properly and followed the correct process.
+The ESFA cannot change an academy’s decision about a complaint, but can make sure the academy has handled your complaint properly by following a published procedure.

 How ESFA handles complaints about academies: this guide provides advice for people who wish to raise concerns about an academy’s handling of complaints.
 It sets out the responsibilities of academies and the role of ESFA in handling complaints.

 Important: the above organisations cannot get involved with concerns in schools unless you have followed the school’s complaints procedure.
 Every school in Sandwell will have one, and this should be published on the school’s website.